 #6 Are there other amenities other than a community pool?

-Yes, Mountain Park Ranch also has recently resurfaced tennis courts, a sand volleyball court, and basketball courts.
+Yes, Mountain Park Ranch also has recently resurfaced tennis courts.
 You will also find children’s play areas and many green spaces for walking or playing.
+You will also find playgrounds, pickleball, volleyball, basketball, miles of hiking trails and water fountains.
+The community also includes greenbelts, professional landscaping and more!

 #7 HOA Management Companies in Phoenix